PG1003/lex/README.md

 The standard library of the Lua program language includes a minimalistic pattern matching capability with features you won't find in common regular expressions implementations.
 This library provides an easy integration of Lua style pattern matching into your C++ application.

-The library is tested by a simple [test program](https://github.com/PG1003/lex/blob/master/test/tests.cpp) that includes tests which are ported from the Lua test suite.
+The library is tested by a simple [test program](https://github.com/PG1003/lex/blob/master/test/tests.cpp) that includes tests that are ported from the Lua test suite.
 There are additional tests to verify parts that are specific for the implementation of this library.
 You can also use the test program to toy with the library.